-- (Near and Long-term) How can we minimize the number of years where we need to stretch the cold water pool, which creates tradeoffs of adverse effects at different life stages, run diversity (timing) and temperature tolerances? - (Near-term) How can we appropriately assess risk in the spring, prior to any irretrievable expenditure of resources/allocations of water, in order to maximize the likelihood of an adequate cold water pool in end of June, without unnecessarily curtailing allocations/deliveries? - (Near-term) Is it possible to create a decision support tool that could display these risks and uncertainties and allow managers to then choose the risk tolerance level? - (Near-term) Are there spring metrics that can predict the stability of lake stratification, or lack thereof? - (Near-term) What is the relationship between carryover storage levels and likelihood of adequate cold water the next spring. - (Near-term) Are there certain conditions/thresholds where it is so unlikely that adequate cold water will be available that temperature management is not reasonable to attain in any circumstance/operation? - (Near and Long-term) Can the endangered winter-run Chinook salmon species be managed to have temperature dependent mortality that would lead to recovery years, versus protection only years, per the Victorian model, and still allow for recovery? - (Near and Long-term) Can the life cycle model be run to get at this? - (Near and Long-term) (using the WRLCM) What is the effect of multiple Critically Dry years (targeting no more than 30% temperature-related mortality) on the population? - (Near and Long-term) How many CD years are too many?
+- How can we minimize the number of years where we need to stretch the cold water pool, which creates tradeoffs of adverse effects at different life stages, run diversity (timing) and temperature tolerances? - How can we appropriately assess risk in the spring, prior to any irretrievable expenditure of resources/allocations of water, in order to maximize the likelihood of an adequate cold water pool in end of June, without unnecessarily curtailing allocations/deliveries? - Is it possible to create a decision support tool that could display these risks and uncertainties and allow managers to then choose the risk tolerance level? - Are there spring metrics that can predict the stability of lake stratification, or lack thereof? - What is the relationship between carryover storage levels and likelihood of adequate cold water the next spring. - Are there certain conditions/thresholds where it is so unlikely that adequate cold water will be available that temperature management is not reasonable to attain in any circumstance/operation? - Can this very endangered species be managed to have temperature dependent mortality that would lead to recovery years, versus protection only years, per the Australia model, and still allow for recovery? - Can the life cycle model be run to get at this? - (using the WRLCM) What is the effect of multiple Critically Dry years (targeting no more than 30% temperature-related mortality) on the population? - How many CD years are too many?
 Combination of CD and D years?
-(Or, how long can just "protection" last?) - (Near and Long-term) What variables in temperature management (e.g., Shasta storage, cold water pool volume, EOS carryover storage, EOA storage, reduced early season diversions, etc.) are most necessary to sustain the WR population through multiple CD years? - (Near and Long-term) How do we develop effective tools that manage for recent conditions, and don't rely on past averages? - (Near and Long-term) Structural modifications or adjustments: - (Near-term) Establish permanent temperature logger at Shasta Reservoir and tailwaters below dam - (Near-term) Are changes to any of these "knobs" effective: TCD, Whiskeytown, Trinity, power peaking, power bypass, etc? - (Near-term) Permanently seal leaks in the TCD? - (Near-term) Elephant trunk in Shasta to tap into cold water currently unavailable/unreachable?
+(Or, how long can just "protection" last?) - What variables in temperature management (e.g., Shasta storage, cold water pool volume, EOS carryover storage, EOA storage, reduced early season diversions, etc.) are most necessary to sustain the WR population through multiple CD years? - How do we develop effective tools that manage for recent conditions, and don't rely on past averages? - Structural modifications or adjustments: - Establish permanent temperature logger at Shasta Reservoir and tailwaters below dam - Are changes to any of these "knobs" effective: TCD, Whiskeytown, Trinity, power peaking, power bypass, etc? - Permanently seal leaks in the TCD? - Elephant trunk in Shasta to tap into cold water currently unavailable/unreachable?